 Upon confirmation of any significant emergency or dangerous situation involving an imminent threat to the health or safety of the campus community, the university will, without delay and taking into account the safety of the community, determine the content of a campus notification and initiate its notification system, unless issuing a notification will-in the professional judgment of responsible authorities-compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-The Security Department will work to confirm the magnitude and scope of an emergency or dangerous situation and determine what segment of campus needs notice.
+The resident director of the London Centre will work to confirm the magnitude and scope of an emergency or dangerous situation and determine what segment of campus needs notice.

-If an event warrants immediate notification of the entire campus community, the director will notify students.
-Unless mitigating factors warrant a delay, alert, information, and reassurance messages will be streamed to the campus community through emails, notices on bulletin boards situated on floors 1-6, short messaging systems (SMS), public addressing system (depending on the urgency of the warning), or announcement sessions.
-Evacuation and/or shelter-in-place alert directions will be given.
-Should the incident or threat impact the larger community, the Israel Police will determine whether Jerusalem residents should be alerted.
+Upon confirming that an event warrants immediate notification of the entire campus community, the director will notify students.
+Unless mitigating factors warrant a delay, alert, information, and reassurance messages will be streamed to the campus community through personal contact, email, text messages, and phone calls.